akiratechhq/review-indexed-sigmacommittee-2021-02/Readme.md

      - [The voting period is shorter than 3 days](#the-voting-period-is-shorter-than-3-days)
      - [[CommitteeTimelock] - Emits event even if the transaction was already queued](#committeetimelock---emits-event-even-if-the-transaction-was-already-queued)
      - [[CommitteeTimelock] - Can omit the events from the contract implementation](#committeetimelock---can-omit-the-events-from-the-contract-implementation)
-     - [[CommitteeTimelock] - update require err message to reflect condition](#committeetimelock---update-require-err-message-to-reflect-condition)
+     - [[CommitteeTimelock] - Update require error message to reflect condition](#committeetimelock---update-require-error-message-to-reflect-condition)
      - [[CommitteeTimelock] - The computed txHash should not be considered unique for an execution](#committeetimelock---the-computed-txhash-should-not-be-considered-unique-for-an-execution)
  - [Artifacts](#artifacts)
      - [Ownership and control flow](#ownership-and-control-flow)